 In the third article, titled “Economic strengthening for retention in HIV care and adherence to antiretroviral therapy: A review of the evidence,” Swann reports that most of the 38 publications reviewed measure an adherence outcome, while fewer measure retention in care, morbidity, and/or mortality.
 Here again, most of the studies focus on provision interventions, where the evidence generally trends positive.
 Evidence is more conclusive for self-reported and clinically-documented behaviors (such as medication pick up), compared to changes in CD4 counts and viral suppression.

 Across Swann’s review there are also a number of caveats and limitations that help to further define and articulate what we do and don’t know about HES for HIV.
 For instance, she notes that our ability to compare and aggregate findings across studies – even those that fall within the same cell of the evidence map – is constrained by the differences in geography, target population, and intervention implementation, dosage, and scope among projects.
 There are also study design issues: few measure clinical outcomes, fewer have statistical power to do so, and many are reliant on self-reported behavioral data.
 And articles often lack a clear description of the (theorized or actual) pathways by which interventions are/not affecting HIV outcomes, leaving us to wonder what may have happened to create a particular result.

 Where do we go from here?

-Ultimately, as researchers, advocates, and policy-makers discuss important programmatic and scientific advances at AIDS 2018 and beyond, Swann’s evidence review offers an important reference to help align priorities around activities with maximize impact to help end the HIV epidemic.
+Ultimately, as researchers, advocates, and policy-makers discuss important programmatic and scientific advances at AIDS 2018 and beyond, Swann’s evidence review offers an important reference to help align priorities around activities with maximum impact to help end the HIV epidemic.